Maddious/RiTA-DiscordBot/README.md

 * Supports 100+ languages

 ## <a name=""></a>Usage
-* [Invite bot](https://discordapp.com/oauth2/authorize?&client_id=599269445118197760&scope=bot&permissions=8) to your discord server or cerate your own with the instructons below.
+* Cerate your own with the instructions below.
 * Write `!translate help` or `!t help` for a list of commands.